stanton26/AppDefense/labs/horizon-lab.md

 11. Set Administrator password to **VMware1!**
 12. Click on the left site on **Workgroup or domain**
 13. type in " windows server domain" corp.local
-14. username : your studen username / password ... /  Check this point with adam
+14. username : your studen username and your password
 15. click **OK**

 ## Create your SDDC vcenter as an enpoint in the existing Horizon environment